 The 10 Best Battle Ropes

 This wiki has been updated 34 times since it was first published in September of 2015.
 Recognized for offering a high-intensity, low-impact workout that can challenge senior citizens and elite athletes alike, battle ropes have seen their popularity spike during recent years.
 Our selections for this category come in various lengths and thicknesses, and several of them include a mounting bracket, so you can hook your new equipment up to whichever wall is convenient.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes